kus/cs2-modded-server/README.md

 It isn't required, but you should add the fileid into `/game/csgo/subscribed_file_ids.txt` following the [custom files](#custom-files) steps (`/custom_files/subscribed_file_ids.txt`) so the server keeps it up to date.

+If you have python available, you can use our tool available to add a map to your custom game mode map groups: `python scripts/add-map.py <group_name> <map_name> [workshop_id] --custom`.
+Refer to
 ## Running on Google Cloud

 ### Create firewall rule